FanDuel Sports Network SoCal: As Prime Ticket

-The Future
+As Bally/FanDuel Sports Network SoCal

 Former logo as Bally Sports SoCal, used from 2021 to 2024.

 On December 14, 2017, as part of a merger between both companies, The Walt Disney Company announced plans to acquire all 22 regional Fox Sports networks from 21st Century Fox, including Fox Sports West and Prime Ticket.
 However, on June 27, 2018, the Justice Department ordered their divestment under antitrust grounds, citing Disney's ownership of ESPN.
 On May 3, 2019, Sinclair Broadcast Group and Entertainment Studios (through their joint venture, Diamond Holdings) bought Fox Sports Networks from The Walt Disney Company for $10.6 billion.
 The deal closed on August 22, 2019.

 On November 17, 2020, Sinclair announced an agreement with casino operator Bally's Corporation to serve as a new naming rights partner for the FSN channels.
 Sinclair announced the new Bally Sports branding for the channels on January 27, 2021.
-On March 31, 2021, coinciding with the 2021 Major League Baseball season, the Prime Ticket name was retired again as the channel rebranded to Bally Sports SoCal, resulting in 18 other Regional Sports Networks renamed Bally Sports in their respective regions.
+On March 31, 2021, the channel was rebranded as Bally Sports SoCal, dropping the "Prime Ticket" branding in the process.

-On March 14, 2023, Diamond Sports filed for Chapter 11 Bankruptcy.
+On March 14, 2023, Diamond Sports filed for Chapter 11 bankruptcy.
+On August 27, 2024, the Anaheim Ducks cut ties with Bally Sports SoCal, and announced agreements with Victory+ and Fox Television Stations to carry its regional games for free on a FAST channel and KCOP-TV.

-On August 27, 2024, the Anaheim Ducks announced partnerships with KCOP-TV, a MyNetworkTV affiliate owned by Fox, and direct-to-consumer streaming service Victory+, ending their tenure with Bally Sports.
-The deal with KCOP includes 65 Ducks games to televise in the Los Angeles regional market per year marking the return of hockey broadcasts to a Fox station.

-On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which will take effect October 21.
-Under the agreement, FanDuel will have the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
-The branding will be downplayed within programming related to high school sports.

-On July 30, 2025, Spectrum SportsNet becomes the new broadcast partner of the CIF-Southern Section high school football Game of the Week presented by the Southern California Ford Dealers.
-The new contract is for three years, replacing the contract the CIF-Southern Section had with Prime Ticket and its successors, Bally Sports SoCal and FanDuel Sports Network SoCal.
+On October 21, 2024, the network rebranded as FanDuel Sports Network West as part of a new sponsorship with FanDuel, following Diamond's exit from bankruptcy as Main Street Sports Group.

+In February 2026, amid financial difficulties at Main Street Sports Group, it was reported that the company planned to shut down all of its networks following the conclusion of the current NBA and NHL seasons, after having terminated its contracts with the MLB teams it held rights to.
+On March 9, 2026, the Los Angeles Angels announced that they would acquire FanDuel Sports Network West from Main Street outright, with an aim to maintain continuity and existing distribution agreements.
+The SoCal channel was not mentioned, and it is not yet known if the Clippers will join the Angels-owned venture or pursue a different broadcast arrangement for 2026–27 onward.
+In a transitional move, it was announced on March 18 that the Los Angeles Kings would move the remainder of its regional games for the 2025–26 season to FanDuel Sports Network SoCal; the Angels-owned channel renewed its rights to the Kings for the 2026–27 season.